 Gifts for Trail Building and Care help to construct and maintain park trails and bridges, purchase land to connect existing trails, print trail maps, and install interpretive signs that inform and encourage stewardship of the county's history and natural resources.

-Looking ahead, here are some park sites where opportunities exist to improve, extend or build trails for everyone:
+Looking ahead, here are some popular FCPA park sites where opportunities exist to improve, extend, and maintain trails for everyone: